 Look for opportunities to give thanks.

-Let us consider that maybe your day is not going right: you feel defeated by the next task or thing you have to do.
+Maybe your day is not going right: you feel defeated by the next task or thing you have to do.
 It might feel like the world is against you and your efforts; we have all been there.
 Try taking a moment to stop focusing on what you lack and instead praise God for all the gifts that He has given to you.
 In that moment of thanksgiving to God, you will find yourself changing.
 Philippians 4:6-7 tells us, do not be anxious about anything, but in every situation, prayer and petition, with thanksgiving, present your requests to God.
 Furthermore, the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Join a prayer group.